IBM/maximo-labs/MkDocs/omnio_8.8/docs/index.md

 # Welcome to the </br>Maximo Monitor Integration With Omnio Edge Lab
 You will learn about how to setup the integration between Omnio Edge and Maximo Monitor

-In this lab I will show you the steps needed to successfully setup the integration with some virtual Variable Frequency Drives.</br>
+In this lab I will show you the steps needed to successfully setup the integration using some virtual Variable Frequency Drives that will deliver the device data over Modbus/TCP over an Omnio Edge gateway and into Maximo Monitor.</br></br>
 The steps will cover:

 * Setting up your environment